scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 ### Meaning of implicit session

-Here we saw something like `{implicit session => }`.
-This might confuse some of you who are not familiar with Scala because the variable `session` does not seem to be used anywhere else.
+Here we saw `{implicit session => }`, which might confuse you if you are not familiar with Scala because the variable `session` does not seem to be used anywhere else.
 I will briefly explain this.

-Firstly, `DB.autoCommit[A](...)` is a method that takes a function of type `(DBSession) => A` as its argument.
+Firstly, `DB.autoCommit[A](...)` is a method that takes a function of type `(DBSession) => A` as its first argument.
 It's normally called in this manner;

     DB autoCommit { session =>
     }